 View program fact sheet

-Implement and evaluate promising clinical practices incorporating virtual care technologies in order to improve access to high-quality care for Veterans residing in rural settings.
-To achieve this goal, the Virtual Specialty Care QUERI has three specific aims:
+The goal of the VSC QUERI program is to implement and evaluate promising clinical practices incorporating virtual care technologies in order to improve access to high-quality care for Veterans residing in rural settings.
+To achieve this, VSC QUERI has three specific aims:

-- Develop, evaluate, and refine implementation strategies to roll out promising clinical practices that incorporate various virtual care technologies, e.g., teleheath, ehealth, and mhealth (mobile health);
+- Develop, evaluate, and refine implementation strategies to roll out promising clinical practices that incorporate various virtual care technologies, i.e., telehealth, eHealth, and mHealth (mobile health);

-- Evaluate and refine promising clinical practices that incorporate virtual care technologies - developed at VA Rural Resource Centers and elsewhere - that are designed to improve access to high-quality care for rural Veterans; and
+- Evaluate and refine promising clinical practices that incorporate virtual care technologies that are designed to improve access to high-quality care for rural Veterans; and

 - Measure implementation costs and assess the budget impact for operational partners.